Cuba: Government and politics

-The Republic of Cuba is one of the few socialist countries following the Marxist–Leninist ideology.
+The Republic of Cuba is a one-party socialist state that adheres to the ideology of Marxism–Leninism.
 The Constitution of 1976, which defined Cuba as a socialist republic, was replaced by the Constitution of 1992, which is "guided by the ideas of José Martí and the political and social ideas of Marx, Engels and Lenin."
 The constitution describes the Communist Party of Cuba as the "leading force of society and of the state".
+The political system in Cuba reflects the Marxist–Leninist concept of democratic centralism.

 The First Secretary of the Communist Party of Cuba is the most senior position in the one-party state.
 The First Secretary leads the Politburo and the Secretariat, making the office holder the most powerful person in Cuban government.
 Members of both councils are elected by the National Assembly of People's Power.
 The President of Cuba, who is also elected by the Assembly, serves for five years and since the ratification of the 2019 Constitution, there is a limit of two consecutive five-year terms.

 The People's Supreme Court serves as Cuba's highest judicial branch of government.
 It is also the court of last resort for all appeals against the decisions of provincial courts.

-Cuba's national legislature, the National Assembly of People's Power (Asamblea Nacional de Poder Popular), is the supreme organ of power; 609 members serve five-year terms.
+Cuba's national legislature, the National Assembly of People's Power (Asamblea Nacional de Poder Popular), is the supreme organ of power; 474 members serve five-year terms.
 The assembly meets twice a year; between sessions legislative power is held by the 31 member Council of Ministers.
 Candidates for the Assembly are approved by public referendum.
 All Cuban citizens over 16 who have not been convicted of a criminal offense can vote.
 Article 131 of the Constitution states that voting shall be "through free, equal and secret vote".
 Article 136 states: "In order for deputies or delegates to be considered elected they must get more than half the number of valid votes cast in the electoral districts".